James 2:1

 Read Introduction to James

-“My brethren, do not hold the faith of our Lord Jesus Christ, the Lord of glory, with partiality”
+“My brethren, do not hold the faith of our Lord Jesus Christ, the Lord of glory, with partiality.”

 My brethren,

-James’ appeal to his readers as “brethren” (15 times in James — 1:2, 16, 19; 2:5, 14; 4:11; 5:7) indicates he wants them to know that they are brothers in Christ even though he is going to take them to task in the next verses.
+James’ appeal to his reads as “brethren” (15 times in James — 1:2, 16, 19; 2:5, 14; 4:11; 5:7) is an indication that he wants them to know that they are brothers in Christ even though he is going to take them to task in the next verses.

 do not hold the faith